PingLaggerYT/MineM-Invoice-System/README.md

 ## Support

-If you need help or have questions, join our support server: [Rubix Development Discord](https://discord.aizsargs.xyz)
+If you need help or have questions, join our support server: [AizsArgs Services Discord](https://discord.aizsargs.xyz)